Index 2024

 Media landscape

-The Slovenian media market may be small, but it is diverse.
-The broadcast sector includes the influential RTV Slovenija as well as privately owned stations, such as POP TV.
-Online newspapers include traditional titles such as Delo and Vecer, as well as newer sites such as Necenzurirano.si.
+Despite its small size, the media market is diverse in Slovenia.
+The broadcast sector includes the influential public broadcaster RTV Slovenija and privately owned stations, such as POP TV.
+Online newspapers include traditional titles such as Delo and Vecer, as well as newer sites like Necenzurirano.si.
+In recent years, non-profit media have developed, such as Ostro and Pod crto.
 Few media outlets are directly controlled by a political party.

 Political context